RR and FCF Safety Review Services

 fuel cycle facility (FCF) safety review services provide advice on safety aspects of research reactors and fuel cycle facilities:

-- Integrated Safety Assessment for Research Reactors (INSARR)
+- Integrated Safety Assessment of Research Reactors (INSARR)

 - Safety Evaluation of Fuel Cycle Facilities During Operation (SEDO)